How it works

 - Go to Apple () menu > System Preferences > iCloud > Account Details.

 - Click Turn On Two-Factor Authentication.

 Some Apple IDs created in iOS 10.3 or macOS 10.12.4 and later are protected with two-factor authentication by default.
 In this case, you see that two-factor authentication is already turned on.

-If you already use two-step verification, turn it off, then turn on two-factor authentication.
+If you already use two-step verification and want to upgrade, turn it off, then turn on two-factor authentication.